 Our church is one of the few in the diocese which uses the Prayer Book (BCP) almost exclusively.
-The pattern of worship is simple: always 10.30am, 1st and 3rd Sundays - Mattins, all others - Holy Communion.
-For Mattins we sing the canticles to familiar chants plus four hymns.
+The pattern of worship is simple: always 10.30am, 1st, 3rd and 5th Sundays - Holy Communion, all others - Mattins.
+For Mattins we sing the canticles to familiar chants plus three hymns.
 For Communion we just sing four hymns.
 We have a two manual pipe organ in excellent condition.
 All singing, good and not so good, is much appreciated.

 The church is not visible from the A61.
-The best way to it is to aim for Nidd Hall Hotel (signposted).
-Drive across the main entrance and swing left.
+The best way to it is to aim for Nidd Hall Hotel (HG3 3BN and signposted).
+Drive up the long access road, across the front of the hotel and swing left.
 The church is in front of you and parking is further round to the left.

 Access to the church is up four 9" steps with handrails.
 We have no wheelchair access but can usually get wheelchairs and their occupants into church one way or another.
 We have had plans for a wheelchair ramp drawn up but it would cost over £30,000 to build and disfigure the main view of the church.

 Nidd Church is one of the Knaresborough Team Ministry churches of which the Team Rector is the Revd Garry Hinchcliffe.

 The capacity of the church is about 120 and a typical congregation numbers about 25, with many guests visiting from the Hotel.
 We have an induction loop for the hard of hearing but otherwise no amplification.
 A generous gift means we now have an extended heating system to ensure we’re always warm.